-This letter serves as evidence of ACC Management's commitment to serve as the Property Management agent for Uno Terrace, a 64-unit affordable multifamily property located in Madison, WI.
-Northpointe Development has started construction on this project and is expecting completion in July of 2023.
+This letter serves as evidence of ACC Management's commitment to serve as the Property Management agent for CC- Lane Apartments, a 60-unit affordable multifamily property located in Oregon, WI.
+Northpointe Development plans to apply for competitive Housing Tax Credits in December of 2022.
+If awarded tax credits they plan to start construction in the Fall of 2023.
 ACC has significant experience in managing high-quality affordable housing projects throughout Wisconsin and has partnered with Northpointe on similar developments to-date.